 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.

 Perhaps it all started when you were very young – or perhaps the fear was triggered by an unpleasant experience when you were in school, or more recently in work or at a social event.

 It’s different for everybody.
 Some find it grows over time, or seems to appear out of nowhere.

-The good news is that there is no need to know where your metal fear comes from in order to get rid of it.
+The good news is that there is no need to know where your metal phobia comes from in order to get rid of it.

 It really doesn’t matter where it came from.
 It doesn’t matter whether or not you remember how it started.
 Unlike many traditional therapies which may occupy many weeks discussing ‘why’ the problem is there, we are much more interested in ‘how’ your mind creates the fear (do you have pictures or movies in your mind, or do you say things to yourself as you get the feeling?).
 That way we can quickly show you how to change.

 Why ‘Facing Your Fear’ is a Really Bad Idea

 Many clients come to us having taken programs that involve some kind of ‘exposure therapy’..
 The idea is that by facing the fear more and more you should ‘get used to’ metal – a process technically known as ‘desensitization’.

 All of these programs are well-meaning of course – and are sometime successful, to a degree.
 But the process is often unnecessarily unpleasant.

 The risk of exposure & desensitization therapy is reinforcing the negative association – actually making the problem worse.
 What we repeat, we reinforce: